 - Providing opportunities for personal growth and development

 - Upholding your rights as a citizen of Australia

 - The right of people who have a disability to be full and active participants within their community

 - The vital role of family and friends in people’s live

 Fundamental to 'focus' Individualised Support Services is an ethos that supports the importance of family members in the lives of the people who receive our services.

-'Kindilan Society' itself was initially established in 1972, as a small residential school for children with an intellectual disability.
-Between 1972 and 1979 the accommodation and training services were provided for a small number of children with an intellectual disability, originally under the auspice of the Rudolph Steiner 'movement'.
-It has since grown to become a much larger organisation focussing on meeting the needs of adults with a wide variety of disabilities.
+Kindilan Society itself was initially established in 1972, as a small residential school for children with an intellectual disability.
+Between 1972 and 1979 the accommodation and training services were provided for a small number of children with an intellectual disability, originally under the auspice of the Rudolph Steiner movement.
+It has since grown to become a much larger organisation focusing on meeting the needs of adults with a wide variety of disabilities.

-Given the increasing age profile of the clients, the school was ultimately redeveloped as an Adult Training and Support Service (ATSS), and more recently has undergone a total restructure to become a "Community Support Service".
+Given the increasing age profile of the clients, the school was ultimately redeveloped as an Adult Training and Support Service (ATSS), and more recently has undergone a total restructure to become a Community Support Service.
 The Community Support Service has now extended beyond the original Red Hill buildings to include separate locations throughout the local community.
 The majority of people attending the service are predominately involved in community based programs, with appropriate staff support.